ShanteDenise/Something-2-Wear/README.md

 Inspiration:
 ----
-I always feel that I have nothing to wear when I have hundreds of clothes.
-I will sometimes forget I have a clothing item and purchase something similar.
+I always feel that I have nothing to wear even when I have hundreds of clothes.
+I will sometimes forget I have a clothing item and purchase something similar later on.
 I created this app for women and men who could use a bit more organization.
 The app makes it easy to go through your closet anywhere at anytime.

 Trello Board
 ----